SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 This is the maximum time allowed to acknowledge receipt of a guaranteed message by the application (MANUAL_CLIENT).
 Adjust this value if your expected processing time is higher.

-###### Notes and Other Considerations

-* Since Recover Session will redeliver all unacknowledged messages, use maxConcurrency=1 to limit processing to one message at a time, if ordering is required.

-* For [Guaranteed Endpoint Listener](#guaranteed-endpoint-listener) source, even if maxConcurrency=1 is used, processing of next messages may still start before Recover Session.
-In order to prevent this, use [Process next message after Flow completion](#parameters-7) property of the Guaranteed Endpoint Listener.

-* In order to ensure there will be no more than one message redelivered at any time from the broker, use the "Maximum Delivered Unacknowledged Messages per Flow = 1" broker queue setting.
-This is useful in case of setting automatic discard of messages after a given number of redelivery attempts. **Note:** <em>This will trade-off message delivery performance vs. strict control of message processing.</em>
+> Notes: <br>
+> * If the maximum wait time elapses, the session will be automatically recovered and the unacknowledged message will be redelivered.
+Refer [Session Recover](#recover-session-operation). <br>

-> Note:  this setting doesn't apply to AUTOMATIC_ON_FLOW_COMPLETION Ack, where there is no such time limit.
+> * This setting doesn't apply to AUTOMATIC_ON_FLOW_COMPLETION Ack, where there is no such time limit.

 ### Connector Defaults Configuration